Zhroyn/MyNotes/Notes/Language/Python/PythonNote.md

 - Python’s generators provide a convenient way to implement the iterator protocol.
 If a container object’s `__iter__()` method is implemented as a generator, it will automatically return an iterator object (technically, a generator object) supplying the `__iter__()` and `__next__()` methods.

+### Context Manager Types
+- Python’s `with` statement supports the concept of a runtime context defined by a context manager.
+This is implemented using a pair of methods that allow user-defined classes to define a runtime context that is entered before the statement body is executed and exited when the statement ends:
+- `contextmanager.__enter__()` Enter the runtime context and return either this object or another object related to the runtime context.
+  - The value returned by this method is bound to the identifier in the `as` clause of `with` statements using this context manager.
+- `contextmanager.__exit__(exc_type, exc_val, exc_tb)` Exit the runtime context and return a Boolean flag indicating if any exception that occurred should be suppressed.
+  - If an exception occurred while executing the body of the with statement, the arguments contain the exception type, value and traceback information.
+Otherwise, all three arguments are None.
+  - Returning a true value from this method will cause the with statement to suppress the exception and continue execution with the statement immediately following the `with` statement.
+  - Otherwise the exception continues propagating after this method has finished executing.
+  - Exceptions that occur during execution of this method will replace any exception that occurred in the body of the `with` statement.